Prad-R/DiceForge/README.md

 # DiceForge

 ## Overview
-This is a simple C++ library for *Pseudo Random Number Generation (PRNG)*.
-It provides a functionality similar to that of the python std library *random*.
+This is a simple C++ library for *Pseudo Random Number Generation*.
+It provides a functionality similar to that of the python standard library *random*.

 ## Features

 - **Ease of Use**: Straightforward API for quick integration into your C++ projects.
 - **Versatility**: Supports different PRNG algorithms, allowing you to choose based on your requirements.
-- **Seed Control**: Easily set and manipulate the seed for reproducibility.
+- **Convenience**: Provides various standard distributions used in scientific computation and also has rudimentary support for custom probability distributions.

 ### Upcoming Features
-- Applying distributions to uniform random generators to make biased generators
 - Detailed documentation on distrbutions

-## Supported PRNG Algorithms
+## Available PRNGs and Distributions

+**Pseudorandom Number Generators**
 1. Mersenne Twister (MT)
-2. Linear Congruential Generator (LCG)
+2. Linear Feedback Shift Register (LFSR)
 3. XOR-Shift (XOR)
-4. Blum Blum Shub (B.B.S.)
+4. Blum Blum Shub (BBS)
 5. Naor-Reingold (NR)

-## Supported Distrbutions
+**Distrbutions**

 1. Cauchy
 2. Exponential